Skip to main content

 About

-Rayman: 30th Anniversary Edition is a single player platformer game.
+Rayman: 30th Anniversary Edition is a single player platformer game with a comedy theme.
 It was developed by Digital Eclipse and was released on February 13, 2026.
 It received neutral reviews from players.

 Skip User Reviews